-Feige’s change in approach of actor selection, the development of characters and character relationships joined under the pressure of the reorganization, bankruptcy and passion of marvel studios coalesced into their primary innovation, the first Avengers movie.
-All the characters that Feige slowly developed and formed over four years and five movies came together as a team.
+Feige’s change in approach of actor selection, the development of characters and character relationships joined under the pressure of the reorganization, bankruptcy, and passion for Marvel Studios coalesced into their primary innovation: the first Avengers movie.
+All of the characters that Feige slowly developed and formed over four years and five movies came together as a team.
 This allowed all viewers to enjoy the film no matter who their favorite characters and stories were.
 The first Avengers film made over one-point-five billion dollars in theaters alone, which made it the sixth highest grossing movie of all time.
 It has been acclaimed by some as the greatest movie ever made.

 Feige’s attention to detail, careful planning, and innovative decisions have propelled Marvel Studios to the forefront of the cinematic field.
-His approach to character development, relationship building, and the creation of an immersive interwoven universe had never been adapted to the big screen.
-These concepts changed how people look at superheroes and superhero movies.
+His approach to character development, relationship building, and the creation of an immersive interwoven universe had never been adapted to the big screen before him.
+These concepts changed how people looked at superheroes and superhero movies.
 Their effects have even influenced how film producers approach film development in general.
 These innovations are considered the greatest in Marvel Studios’ history and, arguably, some of the greatest innovations in the cinematic industry altogether.

 Feige’s innovations have altered the film industry so much that other companies scrambled to follow Marvel Studios’ newly adopted strategies as the success became apparent.
 One example of this is DC Comics, a subsidiary of Warner Bros.
 Entertainment.
 Starting in 2013, DC released several films including Man of Steel, Wonder Woman, and Aquaman, launching the development of their DC Extended Universe (DCEU).
 DC attempted to copy the format of The Avengers with their collaborative movie The Justice League.
 The movie was a flop compared to the movies in which Marvel Studios assembled their characters.
 DC’s movie made a total of six hundred and fifty-seven million dollars,12 a far cry from Marvel’s Avengers, which grossed nearly five billion dollars.6 The reason that DC was not able to see the same success was because the public did not have the same connection to the DC characters as they did with the Marvel counterparts.
 The fans noted that Justice League was just a weaker version of Marvel’s existing hit.1

 Marvel Studios has cemented itself as the leader of the field.
 While others try to copy them, no one can replicate their feats.

-Conclusion:
+Conclusion